rwbl/rOpen62541/README.md

         Dim CurrentHum As Float = 68 + Rnd(-10.0, 11.0)

-        ' PUSH DATA INTO THE NODE CONTAINER
+        ' PUSH DATA INTO THE NODE CONTAINER OpcServer.UpdateNodeValue("Temperature", CurrentTemp)
-        ' This updates the internal open62541 memory using the C++ Mutex protection ' How the client accesses this data inside C++ code, register the temperature variable using this specific string name:
-        ' "Temperature".
-        ' Because of this, open62541 assigns it a standardized identifier (Node ID) inside Namespace 1:
-        ' ns=1;s=Temperature (Namespace 1, String identifier).
-        ' The client simply asks the server for that exact identifier.
-        OpcServer.UpdateNodeValue("Temperature", CurrentTemp)
-        ' Humidity following same as Temperature
         OpcServer.UpdateNodeValue("Humidity", CurrentHum)

         ' Log update